 Hozak Farms - Clinton, PA

 Hozak farms offers pumpkin picking, pumpkin painting, maze, farm animals and straw pile.
 Free hayrides to the pumpkin patch on weekday afternoons in October.
-Their fall festival is open weekends in October and the last weekend in September.
+Their fall festival is open weekends beginning September 30th and throughout October.
 It has been running for more than 30 years.
 Festival has no admission fee and also includes musical entertainment, face painting and scenic hayrides through the woods.
 The address is 488 Anderson Hozak Rd., Clinton, PA 15026.
 This is 26 miles west of Pittsburgh.

 Hurricane Hill Farm - Coatesville, PA

 A fourth generation Chester County farm with corn field maze and pick your own pumpkins.
 They also have hay rides, corn slide and farm animals.
 The address is 704 E. Reeceville Road, Coatesville, PA.
 It is located 46 miles west of Philadelphia.